serrodcal-data-scientist/DEAP_Python_PoC/README.md

 Two ways of solving this problem are proposed:

-1. Using DEAP to implement a classic genetic algorithm.
+1. Using DEAP to implement a classic [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm).
 2. Using proprietary implementation of the [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing) algorithm.

 # How to execute it?